VisualPhysiologyDB/optics/README.md

 4. **Usage**

-    - **MAKE SURE YOU ARE IN THE FOLDER DIRECTORY FOR OPTICS BEFORE RUNNING ANY SCRIPTS!**
+    - **MAKE SURE YOU HAVE [BLAST+](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#downloadblastdata) INSTALLED AND ARE IN THE FOLDER DIRECTORY FOR OPTICS BEFORE RUNNING ANY SCRIPTS!**

     - Parameters
       ```
         -in - FASTA file containing unaligned opsin sequences.